-I installed a solar panel on the roof, repaired a leaky freshwater tank, reconstructed some of the rear wall and floor (which had water damage unbeknownst to me at the time of sale), purchased a catalytic heater for heating the RV, furnished the upstairs bedroom with a computer desk, waterproofed the exterior (which needed lots of putty tape!), and mounted a 45 gallon water tank in the bed of the truck, enclosed in a makeshift plywood box.
+I installed a solar panel on the roof, repaired a leaky freshwater tank, reconstructed some of the rear wall and floor (after discovering water damaged wood), purchased an efficient catalytic heater (which uses no battery power), furnished the upstairs bedroom with a computer desk, waterproofed the exterior (which needed lots of putty tape!), and mounted a 45 gallon water tank in the bed of the truck, enclosed in a makeshift plywood box.

 I created RV-Boondocking-Adventure.com out of my passion for the RV lifestyle.
 Being a full-time RVer, it was a natural fit.
 This website is where I'll share my knowledge, experience, and adventures that come from a life on the road less traveled.

-New content is always being added, so don't forget to make a pit stop now and then.
+New content is always being added, so be sure to make a pit stop now and then.
 Speaking of which, you can add content too!
 You can post a free campsite, share your favorite RV pictures, tell us your camping story, or send in a boondocking tip.
 A new page will be created just for you.

 And now, as John Muir once said "The mountains are calling and I must go."